alexanderjaffe/ms-viz/README.md

 ### Download and configure

-Download the ms-viz folder using the "Clone or Download button" on the top right.
+Download the ms-viz folder using the "Clone or download" button on the top right of this page.

 In your terminal, navigate to the ms-viz-master folder and create a "data" directory.